 Mistake #1 – They don’t actually leave a message — I had to get this out of the way because I still run into some salespeople who have been trained (poorly albeit) to “never leave a message”.
 This makes no sense.
 Why would you give up the opportunity to get your valuable message into your customer’s ear?
 I actually prefer to get voicemail on the first attempt.
 Why?
 Because it paves the way for my next call.
-It gives the prospect the purpose of my call and what’s potentially in it for him to have a conversation with me rather than just catching them off guard.
+It makes clear the purpose of my call and what’s potentially in it for the prospect to have a conversation with me rather than just catching them off guard.

 Mistake #2 – They don’t have a Compelling Business Reason (CBR) — There must be a reason and perceived benefit for the listener to take time out of their busy day to have a conversation with you.
-Too many salespeople position the voicemail around how great they or their company is instead of what might be in it for the prospect to call you.
+Too many salespeople position the voicemail around how great they or their company is instead of what might be in it for the prospect to call you back.

 Yes, some people sound like they are reading when they use a script but only because they haven’t put the time in to practice it until it sounds natural.
 I do a little bit of amateur acting and on the first read-through of our scripts, it’s terrible.
-I sound 100% like I’m reading and I am!
-After rehearsing my lines hundreds of times over, however, it becomes a different story on opening night.
+I sound 100% like I’m reading and that’s because I am!
+After rehearsing my lines literally hundreds of times over, however, it becomes a different story on opening night.
 A high priced Hollywood actor would never ask to roll the cameras until they know their lines down pat and neither should you.